MrZedain/WeatherApp/README.md

 Step 7: Once "Application is running on port 3034" is seen in the terminal enter "http://localhost:3034/home" into your browser

 Step 8: The app should now be working!
-Type in a valid City and country and hit the search icon!
+Type in a valid City and Country and hit the search icon!